- Residence Requirement

 - Graduate and/or upper-level undergraduate courses taken in residence at an accredited U.S. institution, or approved international institution with a final grade of B or greater will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M, or the student was in degree-seeking status at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.

 - Courses previously used for another degree are not acceptable for degree plan credit.

 2. The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M which may be considered for application to the degree plan is 12.

-3. A zero credit 681, 684 and 685 course is only allowed for non-thesis options master's students.
+3. A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
+A zero credit 681 course can be used for either thesis or non-thesis option master’s students.
 Other courses, including 691 research hours, are not eligible for zero credit.

 4. Not more than 12 hours may be used in any combination of the following categories:

 - Not more than 8 hours in the combination of 691 (research), 684 (Professional Internship) or SOPH 680 may be used.